dwildie/cpm-68k/README.md

 Once built, the target directory will contain `boot.srec` which should be burnt to the EPROMS, normal even/odd config.

 ## CP/M 68K BIOS
 The BIOS is configured for a full populated 16MB static RAM board.
-For a different memory configyuration modify the MEMORY section in the `bios.lnk` file.
-The CP/M memory region table entry is created from this configuration so it must reflect your hardware.
+For a different memory configuration, modify the MEMORY section in the `bios.lnk` file.
+The CP/M memory region table's entry is derived from the `bios.lnk` configuration so it must reflect the target hardware.

 This BIOS delegates all console and disk IO to the boot loader/monitor.
 Therefore, it will not function with another monitor.